Siziksu/arduino-armc2560/README.md

 - It has two selectable modes: **CC MODE** and **NOTE MODE**.
 So depending on the mode selected can send MIDI control changes or MIDI notes.
 - It has 4 dedicated buttons to edit the device options, and 28 buttons to send MIDI.
 This 28 MIDI butttons can be set to send *CC data* or *MIDI notes* depending on the mode of the device.
 - The **default channel** is 16.
 It can be edited, so it can be set any of the 16 MIDI channels, from 1 to 16.
-- The **default note range** is from MIDI note 36 to MIDI note 63 (4 octaves).
+- The **default note range** is from MIDI note 48 to MIDI note 75 (from C2 to Eb4).
 This can be edited in steps of 12 semitones up or down.
 The transposition can be set from -3 to +3 octaves.
 - The **control changes** are assigned into the 28 buttons from CC0 to CC27.
 - It has a built in display with information about the mode, the channel and the transposition.